 The LOTT Clean Water Alliance’s mission is to preserve and protect public health and the environment by cleaning and restoring water resources for our communities.
 To accomplish that mission, LOTT owns and operates wastewater and reclaimed water facilities throughout the Lacey-Olympia-Tumwater area.
 LOTT stands for its four government partners – Lacey, Olympia, Tumwater, and Thurston County.

 LOTT and their WET Science Center are committed advocates of education and sustainable design in Thurston County, and have transformed their building and East Bay public plaza into models of sustainability for the community.
-They promote the importance of education and sustainable design to the community through their interactive exhibit gallery, school programs, Saturday community programs, partnerships, LEED Platinum Certified Building, and the new SITES Certified East Bay Public Plaza.
+They promote the importance of education and sustainable design to the community through their interactive exhibit gallery, school programs, Saturday community programs, partnerships, LEED Platinum Certified Building, and the SITES Certified East Bay Public Plaza.

 WET Science Center